Empress Walk: Nearby

 Behind the Empress Walk complex on its east side is Princess Park, commemorating the original sites of the first municipal building and fire hall of North York.
 It features the façade of the former Township of North York Municipal Offices from the 1940s, while the bell/clock tower from the fire hall has been reconstructed and serves as the centrepiece for the park.

 Across the street, and connected via the TTC tunnel, are Mel Lastman Square, the North York Civic Centre, the North York Central Library and Novotel.
-Next door, and connected via a passageway is the 5075 Yonge Street tower, with Scotiabank and Upper Madison College.
+Next door, and connected via a passageway on concourse mall level, is the 5075 Yonge Street tower, with Scotiabank and Upper Madison College.